© 2023 Maxwell Institute. All rights reserved. Registered in Scotland | Terms and Conditions | Privacy and Cookie Policy

 The third Atiyah Lecture was delivered by Prof. Edriss Titi (University of Cambridge) on 8 June 2023: Determining the Global Dynamics of Infinite-dimensional Dissipative System by a Scalar ODE – The Navier-Stokes Equations Paradigm.

-The fourth Atiyah Lecture will be presented in 2024.
+The fifth Atiyah Lecture will be delivered in 2025.
 Stay tuned for updates!

 The Whittaker Lecture is an annual lecture to commemorate Sir Edmund Whittaker (1873 – 1956), delivered by a distinguished mathematician.